johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 Executing the specified program in the context of a new process is handled by the `exec_cmd()` function, which is invoked from `parse_cmd()`.
 This is where the shell's abilities begin to shine by utilizing the three systems calls introduced in the *Prerequisites* section.
 If `exec_cmd()` fails to run the program specified by the path in `argv[0]`, an error message is printed from the child process to `stdout` and then terminates.

 Recall that the scheduler decides when either the parent or child process runs.
-Therefore, it is possible for the parent to run first and then the child or vice-versa.
+Therefore, the parent can run first, and then the child or vice-versa.
 However, the parent process can be halted until a child process it spawned has terminated by using `wait()`.
 That way if the parent process runs first, it immediately halts.

 ```c
 /* shell.c */